tsgates/arch-wiki-markdown/wiki/Locale.md

 drop UTF-8 support.
 Enable the en_US.UTF-8 locale (or your local UTF-8 alternative) per the instructions above and set it as the default locale, then reboot.

+Changed everything and my GNOME is still using wrong language?

+Some GUI tools use ~/.pam_environment as a place where environment variables are defined.
+GNOME reads this file.

 See also
 --------